Professional Development Programme

 When I studied law at university I did not know what I wanted to specialise in – mainly because I found most of it interesting.
 It was only after I had been a summer trainee at Mannheimer Swartling that I realised I wanted to be a business lawyer.Read more about Martin Andersén

-Anna Bryngelsson, senior associate in the Environment and Real Estate groups
+Anna Bryngelsson, Senior Associate in the Environment group

 Environmental law is an incredibly interesting field.
 Legislation and case law are constantly evolving, and since virtually all environmental law originates in the European Union, we have to navigate both Swedish and EU law.Read more about Anna Bryngelsson

 Niklas Hagbard, Partner in the Corporate Taxation group